 Regardless of how you ice your cookies, you will want them to set out for several hours to hours to harden.
 This cream cheese frosting will not become rock hard but does harden enough to be stackable without smudging the frosting.

-Iced cookies can also be frozen for up to one month.
-To freeze iced cookies, let the icing harden fully.
+- Freeze: To freeze iced cookies, let the icing harden fully.
 Then place cookies on a baking sheet and place in the freezer and freeze for one hour, or until frozen solid.
 Then transfer to a freezer-safe container.
 Stack cookies between layers of parchment paper or wax paper in a freezer-safe container, not a bag--your cookies are fragile and could break easily if stored in a bag.
+Store the cookies in the freezer for up to one month.
 To serve, let cookies defrost in the fridge for 12 hours or leave at room temperature for a few hours before enjoying.

 I would love for you to leave a review or comment below if you enjoyed this recipe for Sugar Cookie Icing.

 Sugar Cookie Icing

 - 1 teaspoon vanilla extract

 - ⅛ teaspoon salt

 - 2 to 3 cups powdered sugar sifted

 - In a large bowl using a handheld mixer, or stand mixer fitted with a paddle attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
 Add in vanilla and salt and mix to combine.